Burns and Scalds Minor Burns without blisters.

 Cuts

-Apply pressure with a clean cloth stop the bleeding.
+Apply pressure with a clean cloth to stop the bleeding.
 If the cut is large and deep, call for help and maintain pressure until help arrives.
 For minor cuts, wash with soap and water and cover with a dressing.
 If a cut might need stitches, seek medical care as soon as possible.

 Scrapes